-The College maintains a close working relationship with the Pasadena Police Department ("PPD") and communicates items of mutual concern when applicable for each of our campuses.
-PPD dispatch officers when a crime is reported by the College or by a victim.
-College has requested cooperation from the local police departments in informing the College about any crimes that may warrant a timely warning as well as any incidents that may warrant an emergency response.
+The College maintains a close working relationship with the Pasadena Police Department ("PPD") and communicates items of mutual concern when applicable for the College.
+PPD dispatches officers when a crime is reported by the College or by a victim.
+The College has requested cooperation from the local police departments in informing the College about any crimes that may warrant a timely warning as well as any incidents that may warrant an emergency response.